wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 GigabitEthernet2 -- Configured through NETCONF -- 10.255.255.1
 GigabitEthernet3 -- Configured by RESTCONF -- 10.255.250.2
 ```
+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/get_interfaces_ietf.py).
+A similar example to retrieve the static routes on our IOSXE device can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/get_static_routes_ietf.py).

 ### Use Case 2: Adding Loopback interface (IETF YANG model)
 Next, we'll be adding an interface.
 Before we do so, let's login to the device via SSH and list all interfaces.
 We use the following URL again `https://{device['ip']}:{device['port']}/restconf/data/ietf-interfaces:interfaces`.